Frabbandera/vibroacoustics-sound-radiation/README.md

 - Evaluated SPL at virtual hemispherical microphone positions in one-third-octave bands.
 - Compared low-frequency radiation patterns, showing more uniform behaviour at 250 Hz and stronger spatial variation at 500 Hz.

-## Relevance to Acoustic Engineering and NVH

-This project supports an acoustic-engineering portfolio because it links mechanical vibration, structural mobility, and sound radiation.
-These concepts are directly relevant to vibroacoustics and noise-control problems where vibrating structures radiate sound into an acoustic domain.

-The project is especially relevant as supporting evidence for:

-- vibroacoustic modelling fundamentals;
-- interpretation of modal behaviour and FRF-like quantities;
-- structure-to-air acoustic radiation workflows;
-- physical understanding of sound radiation from lightweight panels and plates;
-- acoustic simulation and NVH-oriented reasoning.

 ## Reproducibility Status

 This repository does not include the original computational scripts.
 The reports document the governing equations, assumptions, methods, figures, and results, but the repository should not be treated as a fully reproducible codebase.